 Electric bills in Austin run from around $60 a month in the winter to as high as $140 in the summer.
 The monthly cost of water usage in Austin can range from a little over $7 for a household with only one member to $35 or more for households with multiple members.
 For homes and apartments that use natural gas, the average monthly bill for Austin residents is approximately $3.29 per thousand cubic feet.

-Internet service in Austin ranges anywhere from $35 to $45 per month, depending on the provider used.
+Internet service in Austin ranges anywhere from $50 to $96 per month, depending on the provider used for around 60 Mbps or More, Unlimited Data, Cable/ADSL.
 Likewise, cable TV plans in the Austin area vary between $65 and $140, depending on the package.
 For residents wanting a landline in Austin, they should expect to pay around $30 a month.